P-Ahmed/nopCommerce_BDD_Testing/README.md

 Use your imagination and write some additional tests if you feel you can cover other important functionalities The more, the better.
 Only if it makes sense 😏

 Record a video of tests execution:

 Please record a video of the test cases execution and attach the video as part of your solution

 Task Submission:

 You can put the code publicly in (GitHub or similar code control systems) if you want.
-Send it in your favourite format (link to versioned code, code in zip file etc.) to us.

-Note:

-Please don't use BS-23 or Brainstation-23 name in title, description or the code itself.
-This helps others to find the libraries that are really related to our services and/or are developed and maintained by our team.